ClementNerma/Rave/docs/books/hybrid.md

 #### The truth about vectors

 Arrays and lists are in fact dictionaries.
-Their keys are integers, while their values is the type we gave as a template to the class.
+Their keys are `usize` values, while their values is the type we gave as a template to the class.

 This is why lists use the same `#` symbols as dictionaries.
 For arrays, that's a little bit complex, as we'll see now.

+There is though a syntax sugar that allows us to use raw `int` values as indexes, to avoid having to write the `p` suffix each time we try to access a vector's value.

 ### Inferred Structured Typing